Freedom in the World

 C. Functioning of Government: 12 / 12

-The state-owned BBC is editorially independent and competitive with its counterparts in the commercial market.
-A series of scandals have plagued the broadcaster in recent years, including the convictions of several current and former employees for sexual and verbal abuse in 2013, and a controversy involving senior managers given inordinately high severance payouts and executive pay.
+The state-owned British Broadcasting Corporation (BBC) is editorially independent and competitive with its counterparts in the commercial market.
+A series of scandals have plagued the broadcaster in recent years, including the convictions of several current and former employees for sexual and verbal abuse in 2013, and a controversy involving senior managers who were given inordinately high severance payouts and executive pay.

 Although the Church of England and the Church of Scotland have official status, freedom of religion is protected in law and practice.
 A 2006 law bans incitement to religious hatred, with a maximum penalty of seven years in prison.
 Nevertheless, minority groups, particularly Muslims, report discrimination, harassment, and occasional assaults.
-The Islamic community has come under threat and occasional violence from the far-right English Defence League.
-Amid growing concerns over terrorism, Islamic extremists, including the well-known radical preacher Anjem Choudary, were swept up by a police raid in September 2014.
+The Muslim community has come under threat and occasional violence from far-right groups like the English Defence League.
+The Metropolitan Police recorded a 70 percent increase in Islamophobic hate crimes in London in the 12 months preceding July 2015.
+In the weeks following November 2015 terrorist attacks in Paris, the Metropolitan Police reported that Islamophobic hate crimes in London tripled.

 E. Associational and Organizational Rights: 12 / 12

 Workers have the right to organize trade unions, which have traditionally played a central role in the Labour Party in particular.
-Hundreds of thousands of people participated in public-sector strikes in July 2014 to protest the 1 percent cap on pay raises that has been in effect since 2010.
+The rights to bargain collectively and strike are also respected.

 F. Rule of Law: 15 / 16